 - Antibiotic Resistant/Multi-Drug Organisms provides information on drug-resistant organisms, including MRSA, C. diff and CRE.

-- Competency for Proficient Infection Preventionists can be used to document the ongoing competency of the facility’s Infection Prevention and Control coordinator/Infection Preventionist.
+- Competency for Proficient Infection Preventionists (PDF) can be used to document the ongoing competency of the facility’s Infection Prevention and Control coordinator/Infection Preventionist.

-- Hand Hygiene Audit Tool can be used by the Infection Preventionist to monitor compliance with the facility’s hand hygiene policies and procedures.
+- Hand Hygiene Audit Tool (PDF) can be used by the Infection Preventionist to monitor compliance with the facility’s hand hygiene policies and procedures.

-- Hand Hygiene Competency Validation Tool can be used by the Infection Preventionist to document individual employee’s competency with hand hygiene protocols.
+- Hand Hygiene Competency Validation Tool (PDF) can be used by the Infection Preventionist to document individual employee’s competency with hand hygiene protocols.

 U.S. Department of Health and Human Services

 - Partnering to Heal: Teaming Up Against Health Care-Associated Infections is an interactive video-simulation training program on infection control practices.

 - WHO Guidelines on Hand Hygiene in Health Care 2009 provides health care workers with evidence-based recommendations for hand hygiene in healthcare settings.